azagniotov/stubby4j/docs/YAML.md

 * `request`: (REQUIRED) describes the client's call to the server
    * `method`: (REQUIRED) GET/POST/PUT/DELETE/etc.
    * `headers`: (OPTIONAL) a key/value map of HTTP headers the server should read from the request
-   * `queryParams`: (OPTIONAL) a key/value map of query string queryParams the server should read from the URI
+   * `query`: (OPTIONAL) a key/value map of query string params the server should read from the URI
    * `url`: (REQUIRED) the URI string.
 Can include query string
-   * `postBody`: (OPTIONAL) a string matching the textual body of the response.
+   * `post`: (OPTIONAL) a string matching the textual body of the response.
 * `response`: (REQUIRED) describes the server's response to the client
    * `headers`: (OPTIONAL) a key/value map of headers the server should respond with
    * `latency`: (OPTIONAL) delay in milliseconds the server should wait before responding